ydahal1/ydahal1/ReadMe.md

-To the guy who invented zero... thanks for nothing.
+How do you make Lady Gaga cry?
+Poker face.

 [
-Sat Jun 27 01:00:51 UTC 2026
+Sun Jun 28 01:05:38 UTC 2026
  ]